Thai Acupressure Points and Thai Massage | Manipulation Techniques

 © Image by Siamese Manuscript.
 Wellcome Collection

-Thai acupressure is about manipulating certain acupressure points (acupoints) in the receiver’s body to attain health benefits.
-Acupressure therapy is usually given by applying pressure on acupoints with the thumbs, although other body parts or even certain tools may also be used.
+Thai Acupressure is about manipulating certain acupressure points (acupoints) in the receiver’s body to attain health benefits.
+Acupressure therapy is usually given by applying pressure on acupoints with the thumbs, although other body parts or certain tools and devices may also be used.

 eBook - Sib Sen Energy Lines